-In my 8 years of investing experience I have done many mistakes which caused me substantial financial losses but in return I learned some invaluable lessons that are now the fundamental pillars of my investing approach.
+In 10 years of my stock investing experience I have done many mistakes which caused me substantial financial losses but in return I learned some invaluable lessons that are now the fundamental pillars of my investing approach.
 Here are the top 3 mistakes and the lessons I learned from them.

 Mistake # 1: Over Concentration - During my initial days of stock picking I used to go overboard on one or two stocks and put all my money into them expecting an imminent explosion in stock prices and my invested capital.
 I invested significant proportion of my capital into names like Prithvi Information, Lloyd Electric, Paramount Communications during 2006-07.
 Guess what most of them went burst and are today down 90 to 99% from my purchase price.
 Though I managed to get out of them without loosing all of my capital but I still had to take more 40% knock on those names.
 I also had winners in the form of UCO bank, Zensar Tech etc but the gains in them were not sufficient to cover the losses.
 From then onward however confident I am, a stock never occupies more than 10% of my portfolio.

 Lesson and Golden Rule # 1: Diversification equals Risk.
 Adequate diversification must to manage the risk of a portfolio.
 Never put all your eggs in one basket until and unless there is 100% chance of things happening in the way you want them to happen.